 A modular PSU is best because of the minimal use of cables

-The image above shows two ATX PC power supply units (PSUs).
+The image at the top of this page shows two ATX PC power supply units (PSUs).
 On the left is a standard PSU that comes with all of its connector cables attached to it – bundled on the far left side of it – and on the right a modular PSU to which the connector cables are attached as needed.

 Power supply (PSU) installation

 For information on installing a power supply unit and connecting it to the other components, such as the motherboard and graphics card(s), visit Detailed PC power supplies/PSUs information section of the Build Your Own Desktop PC article of this website.